SERG-Delft/dslinter/docs/gh-pages/content/Code Smells/3-No-Scaling-before-Scaling-sensitive-Operation.md

 title: "No Scaling Before Scaling-sensitive Operation"
 disableShare: true
 # ShowReadingTime: true
-tags: ["generic", "data preparation", "efficiency"]
+tags: ["generic", "feature engineering", "error-prone"]
-weight: 4
+weight: 3
+summary: "Check whether feature scaling is added before scaling-sensitive operations."
 ---

 ### Description

-Principle Component Analysis (PCA) is used for finding the components that maximize the data's variation and reduce its dimensions, which is an essential data processing method.
-Scaling is pretty crucial to PCA because of the way the principal components are calculated.
-If one variable is on a larger scale than another, it will dominate the PCA procedure.
-Similarly, there are some other scaling-sensitive operations.
-Support Vector Machine (SVM), Stochastic Gradient Descent (SGD), Multi-layer Perceptron classifier, L1 and L2 regularization are all sensitive to feature scaling.
-To avoid bugs, whether feature scaling is added before these operations should be checked.
+#### Context
+Feature scaling is a method of aligning features from various value ranges to the same range.

+#### Problem
+There are many operations sensitive to feature scaling, including Principal Component Analysis (PCA), Support Vector Machine (SVM), Stochastic Gradient Descent (SGD), Multi-layer Perceptron classifier and L1 and L2 regularization.
+Missing scaling can lead to a wrong conclusion.
+For example, if one variable is on a larger scale than another, it will dominate the PCA procedure.
+Therefore, PCA without feature scaling can produce a wrong principal component result.

+#### Solution
+To avoid bugs, whether feature scaling is added before scaling-sensitive operations should be checked.

 ### Type
 Generic

 ### Existing Stage
-Data Preparation
+Feature Engineering

 ### Effect
-Efficiency
+Error-prone

 ### Example